jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 79A Offence to carry on transport service without licence
 (1) A person commits an offence if the person carries on any transport service without the appropriate current licence.
 (2) The maximum penalty on conviction for an offence against subsection (1) is a fine not exceeding $10,000.
-(3) A person who is convicted of a second or subsequent offence against subsection (1) is liable on summary conviction to a fine not exceeding $25,000 and the court may, if it thinks appropriate, order any or every vehicle used under the transport service to be immediately impounded and held at a location that the Director specifies, at the expense of the convicted person (which is in addition to the fine and any other costs (if any) ordered by the court), for a period specified by the court that does not exceed 90 days.
+(3) A person who is convicted of a second or subsequent offence against subsection (1) is liable on summary conviction to a fine not exceeding $25,000 and the court may, if it thinks appropriate, order any or every vehicle used under the transport service to be immediately impounded and held at a location that the Agency specifies, at the expense of the convicted person (which is in addition to the fine and any other costs (if any) ordered by the court), for a period specified by the court that does not exceed 90 days.
 (4) Any fees and charges incurred with respect to an impoundment under subsection (3) are recoverable from the convicted person by the vehicle recovery service operator or storage provider.
 (5) Nothing in subsection (4) limits or affects any rights against the owner of the vehicle, or in respect of the vehicle, that may be exercised by the vehicle recovery service operator or storage provider.
 (6) A person may not remove or release from storage an impounded motor vehicle, unless allowed to do so under this Act.
 (7) The storage provider must immediately comply with a direction under this Act to release the vehicle to the owner or a person authorised for the purpose by the owner.
-(8) The Director, or a person authorised for the purpose by the Director, may enter into such arrangements with vehicle recovery service operators and storage providers as he or she thinks necessary for the purposes of this section.
+(8) The Agency, or a person authorised for the purpose by the Agency, may enter into such arrangements with vehicle recovery service operators and storage providers as the Agency considers necessary for the purposes of this section.

 ### 79B Provision of incorrect information
-A licence holder or person having control of a transport service who notifies the Director that the licence holder or person holds the appropriate certificate, knowing that the information is incorrect or being reckless as to whether or not it is correct, commits an offence and is liable on summary conviction to a fine not exceeding $10,000.
+A licence holder or person having control of a transport service who notifies the Agency that the licence holder or person holds the appropriate certificate, knowing that the information is incorrect or being reckless as to whether or not it is correct, commits an offence and is liable on summary conviction to a fine not exceeding $10,000.

 ### 79C Failure to present vehicle for inspection
-(1) A transport service licence holder commits an offence if he or she fails to present his or her transport service vehicle for inspection when required to do so by the Director.
+(1) A transport service licence holder commits an offence if he or she fails to present his or her transport service vehicle for inspection when required to do so by the Agency.
 (2) The maximum penalty on conviction for an offence against subsection (1) is a fine not exceeding $10,000.

 ### 79D Contravention of section 30K